Circumpolar constellations are constellations that never set below the horizon when seen from a particular location on Earth.

 Draco and Cepheus, which are located in the same region in the sky, are not as widely known in spite of their size.
 Draco is the eighth largest constellation in the sky, but its brightest star, Eltanin, Gamma Draconis, is only the 72nd on the list of the brightest stars.
 It is only as bright as Mizar, Zeta Ursae Majoris, which is only the fourth brightest star in Ursa Major.

 Draco is the large serpentine constellation wrapped around the much smaller Ursa Minor, with the dragon’s tail found between the two bear constellations and its head pointing toward Hercules.
-Draco represents Ladon, the dragon that guarded the golden apples on Mount Atlas and was killed by Heracles as part of his 12 labours.
+Draco represents Ladon, the dragon that guarded the golden apples on Mount Atlas and was defeated by Heracles as part of his 12 labours.
 The constellation is not particularly prominent despite being one of the largest.

 Cepheus, representing Cassiopeia’s husband and Andromeda’s father in Greek mythology, is found between Cassiopeia, Draco and Ursa Minor.
 It is the 27th largest constellation, only slightly smaller than Orion, and known for its variable stars.
 However, its brightest star Alderamin, or Alpha Cephei, comes in only 89th on the list of the brightest stars.